mediachain/mediachain/rfc/mediachain-rfc-2.md

 ```

 The blockchain can be easily stored in the IPFS datastore, thus solving the
 problem of Journal distribution and persistence.
+For additional integrity
+protection and disaster recovery backups, peer nodes may elect to persist
+the blockchain in an outside backing store like S3.

-A reference to the last block
-in the store is sufficient to boot a new node that reconstructs an up-to-date
+A reference to the last block in the store is sufficient to boot a new
-index of the mediachain.
+node that reconstructs an up-to-date index of the mediachain.

 ### The Genesis Block